halcy/Mastodon.py/docs/index.rst

 ---------
 These functions allow access to the streaming API.

-If async is False, these  methods block forever (or until an exception is raised).
+If `async` is False, these  methods block forever (or until an exception is raised).

-If async is True, the listener will listen on another thread and these methods will return a handle corresponding to the open connection.
-The connection may be closed at any time by calling the handles close() method, and the status of the connection can be verified calling is_alive() on the handle.
+If `async` is True, the listener will listen on another thread and these methods will return a handle corresponding to the open connection.
+If, in addition, `async_reconnect` is True, the thread will attempt to reconnect to the streaming API if any errors are encountered, waiting `async_reconnect_wait_sec` seconds between reconnection attempts.
+Note that no effort is made to "catch up" - toots made while the connection is broken will not be received.

+The connection may be closed at any time by calling the handles close() method.
+The current status of the handler thread can be checked with the handles is_alive() function, and the streaming status can be checked by calling is_receiving().

 The streaming functions take instances of `StreamListener` as the `listener` parameter.
 A `CallbackStreamListener` class that allows you to specify function callbacks